Published June 24, 2022

 The UAE has a diverse and multi-cultural society, and 80% of the UAE population are expatriates.
 As a result, the UAE is regarded as relatively liberal within the region and provides schools, cultural centres and restaurants catering for international cultures.
 While

-the population is incredibly diverse, it is important that you understand the UAE culture as many businesses will be owned by Emiratis.
+the population is incredibly diverse, it is important that you understand the UAE business culture.

 The UAE is a Muslim country.
 You should respect and be aware of local traditions and sensitivities and always behave and dress modestly, particularly when visiting religious sites.
 However, although the national culture revolves around the religion of Islam, other religions are also respected, and churches and temples can be found alongside mosques.